 12.3 Monetary Penalties, Minor Offenses

 The monetary penalty for a minor offense shall not exceed $10,000 per violation.
+No standard for imposition.
+Minor offenses as described in the Code of Conduct are not the type of regulation that the FERC had in mind

 12.4 Monetary Penalties, Major Offenses

 The monetary penalty for a major offense shall not exceed the greater of $250,000, per violation, or treble the size of any economic benefit received by the Respondent as the result of its violative action.
+Absolutely no

 12.5 Guidelines for Setting Sanctions